Staff Hiring System

 - How to submit an offer of employment

 - How to use the Onboarding Portal

 Hiring Best Practices

 Pepperdine relies on each staff member to help achieve its mission and develop its culture.
 Supervisors have the unique opportunity and responsibility to hire people who will positively contribute to the Pepperdine community and ensure the University continues to meet its goals.
 Human Resources offers hiring managers personal one-on-one training with an Employment Specialist to discuss hiring best practices, such as vetting finalists, communicating with unsuccessful applicants, advancing team diversity, and more.

 - Interrupting Implicit Bias in the Workplace by Chris Goodman (2018).

 - Hiring for Mission Fit Quick Guide

 Before hiring, changing, or promoting any individual within any position, it may be necessary to research employment standards across the University or fill out the appropriate form to notify Human Resources.

 Hiring Outside Consultants

-If you wish to pay a non-employee (i.e. an independent contractor), please note that such outside workers must meet IRS guidelines to be legally paid outside the normal payroll process.
+If you wish to generate pay for work performed by a non-employee (i.e. an independent contractor), please note that such outside workers must meet IRS guidelines to be legally paid outside the normal payroll process.
 Generally, they must be in business for themselves and maintain their own liability insurance (at least $1 million is standard).
-Please contact Finance or Accounts Payable if you are uncertain of the legality of any proposed payments.
+Please click on the following link for more information.
+Call Human Resources at ext.
+4397 if you are uncertain of the legality of any proposed payments.